 Let’s say you just moved into a new home and every time you turn on the kitchen sink faucet, you hear this ominous “hammering” noise in the pipes.
 Now, you’re worried that one day you’ll turn on your kitchen faucet to rinse off a few dishes and all of a sudden your pipes will burst.
 What gives?
 If your pipes are making a mysterious “hammering” sound, there’s a good chance that there is air trapped inside the household plumbing, especially if you live in an older home.
 One of the most common causes of noisy plumbing is trapped air.
 For example, trapped air can cause strange vibrating noises or a worrisome jack-hammer sound – one that often leads to a phone call to the plumber!
 You see, air can get trapped inside the circuit, especially higher pipes, and when this happens, it can lead to loud, vibrating sounds or repeat

-Where Do I Find the Main Water Shutoff Valve?
+How to Find the Main Water Shutoff Valve

 Before water enters your house, it goes through three valves that are installed by the city.
 Finally, it has to go through your own main shutoff valve.
 When this valve is open, water can flow into your house.
 When the valve is off, so is your house’s water supply.
-When you are experiencing a plumbing emergency, it is vital to know where your main shutoff valve is.
-Furthermore, you probably want to know its location well before you find your carpets are completely under water.
-Your shutoff valve might be along an outside wall, but the first place you might want to check is a basement.
-There you might find the water line coming from the outside.
-After that, there should be a valve, then a water meter, followed by another valve.
-Then the line will continue to the house.
-The main shutoff valve will be the first valve on
+When you are experiencing a plumbing emergency, it is vital to know where your home’s main water shut off valve location is, as being able to access the water supply shut-off valve can mean the difference between using some towels to clean up from a plumbing leak or burst pipe, or your carpets are completely under water, your crawlspace is flooded, water heater being submerged or even your washing machine becomes a fountain; all of these and other possible situations homeowners would much rather avoid!
+Your main water valve shutoff might be along an outside or front foundation wall,

 How to Locate Your Sewer Line